RaphaelIT7/gmod-holylib/README.md

 #### string IGModAudioChannel:\_\_tostring()
 Returns `IGModAudioChannel [NULL]` if invalid.
 Else it returns `IGModAudioChannel [FileName/URL]`.

+#### IGModAudioChannel:\_\_newindex(string key, any value)
+Internally implemented and will set the values into the lua table.

+#### any IGModAudioChannel:\_\_index(string key)
+Internally seaches first in the metatable table for the key.
+If it fails to find it, it will search in the lua table before returning.
+If you try to get multiple values from the lua table, just use `IGModAudioChannel:GetTable()`.

+#### table IGModAudioChannel:GetTable()
+Returns the lua table of this object.
+You can store variables into it.

 #### IGModAudioChannel:\_\_gc()
 ToDo / Doesn nothing yet.